EyasuTeshome/shifttracker/job-search/submit-final-version-of-resume_M7MVP1.md

 - Create a strong resume that will pass applicant tracking systems.

-### **Estimated time: .25h**
+### **Estimated time: .75h**

 ## **Description**

-In this exercise, you will submit the final version of your resume through the Student Dashboard.
+In this exercise, you will make final edits to your resume and submit the final version through the Student Dashboard.

 ## Project submission